 POPMs need to balance:

-This is where strong strategic thinking—often built through Leading SAFe training—becomes critical.
+This is where strong strategic thinking—often built through Leading SAFe certification—becomes critical.

 Guardrail 7: Keep Humans in the Decision Loop